amoshochman/interpreter/README.md

 # interpreter

-Programmer Recruit Test
+An exercise that fills the below instructions:

-In this test you will be required to write an Interpreter for a simple programming language called ALPL.
+Implementing an Interpreter for a simple programming language called ALPL.
-The interpreter should be written in python, you can use any library/module that you want.

 The interpreter input is a text file containing the ALPL program, the interpreter should run the ALPL program.

-Here is a description and rules of the language:
+Description + language rules:

 ● The language only deals with positive or negative integer numbers ● There are ten registers numbered R0 - R9, each register can hold an integer number ● All the language tokens are in UPPERCASE